For-0/.github/profile/README.md

 ## Who We Are

 Hi!
-We're For Zero, a group of students who make applications that transform student life.
+We're For Zero, a group of students (Siddhant Kameswar, Ruhan Gupta, and Omkar Patil) who make applications that transform student life.
 Our applications are completely free (or, for zero dollars), ad-free, and effective.
 Our goal is to make life easier for students by supplying important tools that can be used at home or in the classroom.

 ## Our Applications